REGISTRATION FOR POTTER'S CLAY AND THE BEACON ARE NOW OPEN!

 Mariah Drew

-Mariah Drew is thrilled to be joining Potter’s Clay in 2025, combining her love for painting and teaching young kids.
+Mariah Drew is thrilled to be returning to Potter’s Clay this year as our Middle School Art Instructor, combining her love for painting with teaching young kids.
 Mariah grew up in the homeschool community and was heavily involved in art, theater, and dance.
 She studied graphic design at Liberty University and took several studio arts classes, but she credits her grandma for her artistic knowledge and ability.
 Over the past two years, Mariah has gotten married, joined as staff at a ministry at Lindenwood, taught dance classes, and started her own art business, Mariah Grace Originals.
 What began as a hobby when she was a child has now turned into her career as she paints custom commissions and offers live wedding services to people across the country.
 Mariah is thankful for the opportunity to inspire young kids’ creativity and pass on her passion for turning blank canvases into beautiful masterpieces.
 She hopes her classroom is a space where kids can learn both about art and Jesus, exploring how they can use their unique gifts to bring Him glory.

 Andrew Scheltens